gammafunk/dcss-rc/README.md

 change tile as turns pass or your XL changes.
 Hence your tile is fixed to the current one, but you can still use `set_tile_by_name()` and `new_random_tile()` to modify it.

+## target_skill
+Opens the skill screen automaticaly when a skill reaches a target level set by the player.
+To enable in your rc, add a lua code block with the contents of *target_skill.lua* and a call to `target_skill()` in your `ready()` function. _Note: You must add `target_skill()` to `ready()` after the call to `char_defaults()` if you're also using char_defaults._

+Additionally you'll wand to assign a key to a macro with a target of `===set_target_skill` so can change the skill target on the fly.
+Original code by elliptic with some reorganization.

+## char_defaults

+Load default skill settings and a skill target (based on target_skill, if that code is also loaded in your rc) for a specific race+class combination when a game of that type loads.
+If you change your skills or skill target on turn 0, these are automatically saved as new defaults for that character.
+To enable in your rc, add a lua code block with the contents of *char_defaults.lua* and a call to `char_defaults()` in your `ready()` function. _Note: You must add `char_defaults()` to `ready()` before the call to `char_defaults()` if you're also using target_skill._

+Additionally, to save your defaults on the fly, you can assign a key to a macro with a target of `===save_char_defaults`.

+## force_mores
+Add and remove force-more messages based on hp/xl conditions.
+A force-more is triggered the first time it comes into view if it's of a certain kind and requires the player to hit e.g. space to continue.
+These messages can help to avoid killing your weaker characters under manual movement (e.g. in speedruns).
+To enable in your rc, add a lua code block with the contents of *force_mores.lua* and a call to `force_mores()` in your `ready()` function.

+## safe_eat
+Prompt when eating in LOS of charmed tier-one demon, such as those made by summon greater demon, since they can become hostile mid-meal.
+To enable in your rc, add a lua code block with the contents of *force_mores.lua* and make a macro binding your 'e' key to `===safe_eat`.

+## load_message
+Leave a message on save that will be displayed next time the player loads the game.
+To enable in your rc, add a lua code block with the contents of *load_message.lua*, add a call to `load_message()` in your `ready()` function, and make a macro binding 'S' to `===save_with_message`.
+Original code by elliptic with some reorganization.

+## char_dump
+Make a character dump every N turns (default of 1000).
+To enable in your rc, add a lua code block with the contents of *char_dump.lua* and a call to `char_dump()` in your `ready()` function.